 To determine the storage potential of the dominant predatory coccinellid species and the effect of cold storage on various stages of predatory test species, an experiment was conducted in Bio-agent laboratory, Department of Entomology RCA Udaipur.
-The different stages of coccinellids was collected from the laboratory culture maintained for the experiments.
-The different life stages eggs (20 eggs/glass vial), larvae (5 larvae/ Petri dish), pupae (5 pupae/ Petri dish) and adult(5 adults/jar) was stored in a refrigerator at 6, 8, 10 and 12 °Ctemperatures and 70 ± 5 per centrelative humidity with darkness for 7, 15, 30, 45 and 60 days as 4 treatments with 5 replications for each developmental stage and observation period.
-Before the observationsall developmental stages was transferred individually from refrigerator to an air-conditioned insectary at 28 ±2 °C temperature and 70 ± 5.0 per centrelative humidity.
-The hatching percentage of eggs, percentage of surviving larvae and adult emergence from stored pupae was recorded.
-In respect of adults, survival percentage and longevity was recorded.
-For comparison control adult stage collected from laboratory culture willalso be reared and maintained in similar conditions.
-Further, the collected data was analyzed with the suitable statistical tools.
+The different stages of coccinellids were collected from the laboratory culture maintained for the experiments.
+The different life stages eggs (20 eggs/glass vial), larvae (5 larvae/ Petri dish), pupae (5 pupae/ Petri dish), and adult(5 adults/jar) were stored in a refrigerator at 6, 8, 10 and 12 °C-temperatures and 70 ± 5 percent relative? centrelative humidity with darkness for 7, 15, 30, 45, and 60 days as 4 treatments with 5 replications for each developmental stage and observation period.
+Before the observations, all developmental stages were transferred individually from a refrigerator to an air-conditioned insectary at 28 ±2 °C temperature and 70 ± 5.0 percent relative centrelative humidity.
+The hatching percentage of eggs, percentage of surviving larvae, and adult emergence from stored pupae were recorded.
+In respect of adults, survival percentage and longevity wererecorded.
+For comparison control adult stage collected from laboratory culture will were also be reared and maintained in similar conditions.
+Further, the collected data was analyzed with suitable statistical tools.
+Incomplete methodology, include the diet of the insect during storage.
+Mention the tool.

 3. RESULTS AND DISCUSSION